Leadership Council Convenings

-Our Leadership Council is the collaborative’s advisory board and provides invaluable guidance in implementing our plan and principles throughout the community.
-We convene the Council twice a year to learn from experts in early childhood health, policy, advocacy, and community organizing, discuss strategies for improving early childhood health throughout the county, and model best practices in healthy eating and active living.
+Healthy & Active Before 5’s Leadership Council is a cross-sector network with a shared goal of advancing health equity for young children and their families in Contra Costa.
+We convene the Council twice a year to learn from experts, discuss strategies for improving early childhood health throughout the county, and model best practices in healthy eating and active living.
+The Leadership Council also serves as HAB45’s extended advisory board and provides invaluable guidance in implementing our plan and principles throughout the community.
 Learn more about our Leadership Council here.